mrinalkumarjha/Angular/README.md

 # Directive :
 directive helps you to manipulate dom easily.
-Following are types of directive.
+Following are types of directive. it help us to enhance ui.

  > ngModel : used to do binding from ui to component.  ex : <input [(ngModel)]="CustomerModel.CustomerCode" type="text">